 About Me

 Hello!
 I'm Julia Falcone, a PhD Candidate in Astronomy at Georgia State University.
-I have been at GSU since Fall 2020, and I work under Professor Mike Crenshaw on active galactic nuclei (AGN) feedback processes.
-Check below for more details on that!
+I have been at GSU since Fall 2020, and I work with Professor Mike Crenshaw on active galactic nuclei (AGN) outflows and feedback processes.
+You can read more about my research work below!

 Feel free to shoot me an email at jfalcone2 [at] gsu.edu !